A posteriori error analysis for variable-coefficient multiterm time-fractional subdiffusion equations: Introduction

+is used to model solute transport in aquifers, where $C= C(x,t)$ denotes concentration and $\alpha\in (0,1)$.
+This is the particular case of our fractional PDE~\eqref{pde} where $\ell=2$, $\alpha_1=1$ and $ \alpha_2=\alpha$, with $q_1=1$ and $q_2=\beta>0$ so~\eqref{q_i} is satisfied.
+The ``fractal immobile capacity" $\beta$ in~\eqref{aquifer} may be time-dependent; for example in~\cite[Figure~4]{SBMB03} the authors take $\beta = 0.08 d^{-0.67}$ where $d$ is time measured in days.
+Thus it is of interest to consider time-dependent $q_i$ in~\eqref{problem}. }

+\tcb{ Alternatively, to incorporate uncertainties in the data of the physical problem, one can use a variably distributed-order subdiffusion problem like that of~\cite{YZW20}, where the distributed-order fractional derivative is defined by $\tilde D_t^\rho u(x,t) = \int_0^1 \rho(\alpha) D_t^\alpha u(x,t)\,d\alpha$ with $\rho=\rho(\alpha)$ a probability density function.
+To handle this numerically one must apply a quadrature rule to $\tilde D_t^\rho u$, which can lead to a PDE such as~\eqref{pde} that satisfies the hypothesis~\eqref{q_i}. }

-The problem \eqref{problem} with constant $q_i$ was considered in \cite{ChenSty2022,LLY15} and their references; in the widely-cited paper \cite{SBMB03} it is used (with $\alpha_1=1$) to model solute transport in aquifers.
-It appears that \eqref{problem} with variable $q_i(t)$ has never been studied in the literature.
+It appears that \eqref{problem} with variable $q_i(t)$ has never been \tcb{rigorously} studied in the \tcb{mathematics} literature.
 This variant, however, is of some interest since it is a simple (and hence attractive) alternative to models with variable-fractional-order equations, which have received a lot of attention in recent years (see \cite{ZW_IMAJNA2021} and its references).

 {\it Notation.} We use the standard inner product $\langle\cdot,\cdot\rangle$ and the norm $\|\cdot\|$ in the space $L_2(\Omega)$, as well as the standard spaces $L_\infty(\Omega)$, $H^1_0(\Omega)$, $L_{\infty}(0,t;\,L_2(\Omega))$, and $W^{1,\infty}(t',t'';\,L_2(\Omega))$ (see \cite[Section 5.9.2]{Evans10} for the notation used for functions of $x$ and~$t$).
 The notation $v^+:=\max\{0,\,v\}$ is used for the positive part of a generic function~$v$.
 For convenience we sometimes write \beq D_t^{\bar\alpha} := \sum_{i=1}^{\ell}q_i(t) D _t ^{\alpha_i}. \eeq